telerik/maui-docs/controls/datagrid/columns/nested-properties.md

 DataGrid provides support for nested properties - this allows binding of complex objects to the grid columns.

 In addition, the DataGrid control provides the following property:
 * `ListenForNestedPropertyChange` *(bool)*: Allows the DataGrid to listen for changes of the nested properties' values.
-By default it is *false*.
+By default is *false*.

->tip ListenForNestedPropertyChange is false due to optimization purposes, you could enable it in case you'd need to update the nested properties' values.
+>tip `ListenForNestedPropertyChange` is false due to optimization purposes, you can enable it in case you'd need to update the nested properties' values.

 ## Example

-Here is an example how you could utilize the nested properties feature in DataGrid:
+Here is an example how you can use the nested properties feature in DataGrid:

 1. Create the needed business objects, for example type `Person` that will have property of type `Address`: